symbol/symbol-docs/source/guides/account/creating-and-opening-an-account.rst

         :language: bash
         :start-after: #!/bin/sh

-In case you already have a private key, it is not necessary to generate a new account:
+If already have a private key, it is not necessary to generate a new wallet:

 .. example-code::